kikijee/POSca/README.md

 # POSca<br>
 Built by: Christian Manibusan and Alex Nelson
 ## Description:
-This program is too handle the order and payment functionalities of a point of sale system while using a external realtional database to store its info, on a fully functioning GUI.
+This program handles the order and payment functionalities of a point of sale system while using a external realtional database to store its data.
+The interface of the system is also on a fully functioning GUI that the user operates.

 ## Tools Used:
 Java, JavaSwing, JDBM, WindowBuilder, MySQL